How To Take Really Good Photos

 • Experiment and have fun making photos.

-Beautiful color along this backstreet on a rainy day in Salzburg, Austria.
+Beautiful color makes for good photos along a rainy backstreet in Salzburg.

-• Critique your photos and take action to ensure you adapt how you approach the subject or scene in question so as to ensure better lighting and expression.
+• Critique your photos and take action to ensure you adapt how you approach the subject or scene in question so as to ensure better lighting, composition, gesture and expression.

 • Think deeply about the motivations behind making the photos you do and what you can do to better realize the outcomes you’re wanting to achieve.